 Super useful and totally free travel guides to Vietnam

 Why We Love Vietnam – One of my absolute favorite countries for travel!
 In the south, you’ll find the bustling Ho Chi Minh City, one of the fastest growing commercial capitals in the world, as well as tropical islands like Phu Quoc.
 Venture north to Hanoi and learn some of the country’s complicated history before setting out to explore the surrounding countryside.
 While (too) many travelers flock to Ha Long Bay for the iconic shot of limestone karsts jutting out of the ocean, get off the beaten path by exploring Bai Tu Long Bay instead.
-Or head into the hills for trekking through the picturesque rice terraces of Sa Pa.
+Or head into the hills to trek through the picturesque rice terraces of Sa Pa.
 Whatever you plan to do, just know Vietnam has an energy to it that is hard to describe – you just have to visit and feel it for yourself.

 Best of Vietnam